SQL Server TCL Interview Questions and Answers

 - COMMIT: to save the changes.

-- ROLLBACK TRANSACTION: to rollback the changes.
+- ROLLBACK TRANSACTION: to roll back the changes.

 - SAVE TRANSACTION: creates points within groups of transactions in which to ROLLBACK

 Transnational control commands are only used with the DML commands INSERT, UPDATE and DELETE only.
-They cannot be used while creating tables or dropping them because these operations are automatically committed in the database.
+They cannot be used while creating tables or dropping them because these operations are automatically committed to the database.

-What is the need of BEGIN TRANSACTION?
+What is the need of BEGIN TRANSACTION in SQL Server?

-What is the need to COMMIT command?
+What is the need for the COMMIT command in SQL Server?

-- COMMIT command is used to end the transaction and save the data permanently to the database or it is used to make the transaction as permanent so we cannot undo or recall the records.
+- COMMIT command is used to end the transaction and save the data permanently to the database or it is used to make the transaction permanent so we cannot undo or recall the records.